zubairchutea/thrivecart/README.md

 ### Is there a ThriveCart free trial offer in 2025?

-ThriveCart doesn’t offer a free trial, but their 30-day money-back guarantee lets you try the platform risk-free.
+ThriveCart does not provide a free trial, but you can test all features risk-free with their 30-day money-back guarantee, giving you full access before deciding to commit.

 ### How often do ThriveCart discount sales happen?